-The Royal Card is used for meals in the dining facilities, resident-hall access, photocopying in the library, and may be used in vending and laundry machines.
+The Royal Card is used for meals in the dining facilities, resident-hall access, photocopying in the library, and may be used as a substitute for cash at many locations on campus.
 A brochure describing the Royal Card account may be obtained at the Royal Card Office, St. Thomas Hall, Room 103 or by calling 941-7400.
-Student photos are taken Monday through Friday from 8:30 a.m.-10:30 p.m., or Saturday and Sunday from 9:00 a.m. to 10:30 p.m., at the Royal Card Office.
+Student photos are taken Monday through Friday from 8:30 a.m.-4:30 p.m., or Saturday and Sunday from 9:00 a.m. to 4:00 p.m., at the Royal Card Office.